List of the best climbing shoes of 2023

 The big advantage to lighter hiking boots and hiking shoes is you’re not lugging around as much weight on your feet – literally.
 It feels heavier down there and it’s compounded with every step you take.
 The old backpacker’s adage that one pound on your feet equals about six pounds on your back still holds weight.
 Taking a load off your feet allows you to keep a quicker pace and use less energy.

 Lighter shoes also allow you to be more nimble on your feet.
 That makes a big difference if you’re dodging rocks, boulders and logs.

-Going with low cut shoes save even more weight and less bulk around the ankles makes them cooler on your feet.
+Going with low cut shoes saves even more weight, and less bulk around the ankles makes them cooler on your feet.
 Low cuts feel more like a running shoe with winter treads.

 The trade off with low cuts is less ankle support and protection from abrasion.
 For day trippers hiking on a flat trail with snacks and water on their backs, it’s not an issue.
 For trekking in the mountains, you may want to consider heavier hiking boots, especially if you’re hauling camping gear and heading into the outer regions.

 Heavier hiking boots, whether they’re made of full grain leather or a combination of leather and synthetic materials, are designed for more challenging conditions.
 They are, well… heavier, but there are payoffs for the extra weight.